Call for Submissions

 Individuals who have their activities selected for presentation will share their ideas several times in a small group context.
-Typically, each presenter will have eight minutes to share her or his teaching activity eight times with different audience members each time.
+Typically, each presenter will have eight minutes to share the teaching activity eight times with different audience members each round.
 Presenters are expected to arrive with 75 hard copies of their assignments that will be distributed during their session.

-Successful G.I.F.T. submissions should contain each of the following components:
+Successful G.I.F.T. submissions must contain each of the following components:

 - Title of the activity